andyttran/guide_to_algorithms/README.md

 We use **Big-O notation** to measure time and space complexity.
 Big-O is a mathematical way to gauge the rate in which something grows.
 Big-O refers to the worse case scenario.
 That means, if we chose the worse possible input for the algorithm, how long would it take?
 There is a bunch more technical details on Big-O, how it is accessed in academia vs industry, but for now, we should wait for later to explore this topic more.

-Before we dive further into how to analyze for Big-O, lets focus on the input first.
+Before we dive further into how to analyze for Big-O, let's focus on the input first.

 ### 1a.
 Determining What is Scaling
 When you are trying to access the time or space complexity of an algorithm, always ask yourself: *what about my input is scaling?*